rickosborne/cascades/md/25-4-2-a-better-plan.md

 I heard some meaty slaps and saw Harold's weight shift.
 One final slap was followed instantly by a thump.
 Irene went limp.
-I gave her three count to start struggling again before unlocking my leg and rolling away from the door.
+I gave her a three count to start struggling again before unlocking my leg and rolling away from the door.
-Every shift of my left leg was an agony as the blade twisted and scraped against bone.
+Every shift of my wound was an agony as the blade twisted and scraped against bone.

 My jaw started to ache and I realized I was grinding my teeth, breathing in gasps through taut lips.
 I made the mistake of looking at my leg.